 “You’re waiting for your café latte and see brochures in a stylish rack.
 You rip open your monthly mutual fund statement and there it is – an insert.
 You unpack your new iPod and there’s a tiny booklet.
 You go to the doctor and each aspect of your health care has its own publication.
 You contact a consultant and he encourages you to download his company’s brochure.
 Brochures are omnipresent.

 Brochures continue to be popular marketing and information tools.
-The best brochures invite readership since they’re easy to understand and user friendly.
-Designing a unified system ensures that the identity of the company is consistently presented and communicates familiarity to the existing customer.
+The best brochure designs invite readership since they’re easy to understand and user-friendly.
+Designing a unified system ensures that the identity of the company is consistently presented and communicates familiarity with the existing customer.
 Designing a grid and typographic system that allows flexibility is not only smart from a branding perspective, but also efficient from a cost and resource perspective”.

 Brochure System Basics:

 - Effective brochure systems are differentiated from the competition.

 - Brochures are an extension of a company’s identity and brand architecture.

 - Effective brochures make it easy for a customer to understand information and to buy products and services.

 By making information accessible, a company demonstrates its understanding of its customer’s needs and preferences: